riyaeliza123/573_lab4_ML_airbnb/README.md

 # Machine Learning using Random Forest, SVM and KNN

-Regression problem on airbnb dataset
-Thw whole report can be viewed as a pdf.
+Regression problem on airbnb dataset.
+The whole report can be viewed as a pdf.